-Nevertheless, we add stronger privacy guarantees through DP by replacing the standard uniform random selection with a Laplace-based mechanism that introduces noise from the Laplace distribution.
 Generally, uniform noise is (0,$\delta$)-differential private~\cite{he2020differential}, where $\epsilon = 0$ means that no information is revealed about any individual's data, also known as ``pure'' differential privacy; in opposite, data utility is destroyed.
 The $epsilon$ parameter indicates the amount of added noise, often referred to as \textit{privacy budget} or \textit{cost} and $\delta$ represents the probability of violating the privacy cost~\cite{dwork2008differential}.
 Therefore, we strengthen privacy protection by leveraging the Laplace mechanism, which is differentially private~\cite{prooflaplace}.
-In our context, this mechanism is described as follows. \begin{definition}[\textbf{Laplace mechanism}] For each value $\nu$ in a tuple $t_{i,v_j}$ of $T'[QIs]$, the Laplace mechanism $A$ is given by $A = \nu + Lap(1/\epsilon)$. \end{definition}
+In our context, this mechanism is described as follows.